JujuAdams/Bento/docs/0.1/Building-From-BentoScript.md

 In fact, the majority of variables that you'll use with BentoScript are implemented as getter / setter functions.
 When building custom UI templates for yourself you'll likely want to be able to define your own getter / setter functions too.
 You can call the `VariableBind()` method to set up getter / setter functions for yourself.

-!> When writing GML code to interface with Bento, it is **strongly** recommended that you use the `Get()` and `Set()` methods for reading and writing variables.
+!> When writing GML code to interface with Bento, it is strongly recommended that you use the `Get()` and `Set()` methods for reading and writing variables.
 Getter / Setter functions will only work in GML if you use these two methods!

 &nbsp;

 ## Callbacks

+?> You can read a full list of shared callbacks [here](Shared-Callbacks).

 &nbsp;

 ## Methods

+?> You can read a full list of shared callbacks [here](Shared-Methods).